chalatz/excursions/pages/tours/jewish-tours.md

 ### ANTHONY QUINN BAY

 On the way you visit the **Anthony Quinn Bay** - Takes its name from the famous Hollywood actor, who owns a large property in this area.
 Since filming the "Guns of Navarone" in Rhodes Island - scenic (Stop Visit Pictures)

+### RHODES TRADITIONAL POTTERY ART

+On the way to Lindos, you can choose an optional short stop at a pottery workshop where the traditional pottery of Rhodes is made.
+You can even learn the mystery of the Pythagorean cup.
+Just let your tour/driver know that you wish to make this short stop.

 ### PANORAMIC VIEW OF LINDOS